MarcTheSpark/scamp/README.md

 While this may be a worthwhile trade-off in many cases, it is not the goal of SCAMP.
 Here, the goal is to provide general purpose tools, to remove the drudgery of implementing practical functionality that is needed again and again.
 Beyond this scope, users are encouraged to write and share their own extensions to suit their own compositional inclinations.
+(Several such extensions are available in the [_scamp_extensions_](https://github.com/MarcTheSpark/scamp_extensions) package.)

 Other key values underlying this framework are: